MagiX7/Zenit/README.md

 The very core engine was made following [TheCherno Game Engine Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT) to explore new and different workarounds from what I learnt during the course.

+To see it in action, check the trailer right here: https://www.youtube.com/watch?v=XyL9dlqSCmY

 ## Files generation